-Testosterone lawsuits may be an option for men who suffered heart attacks, strokes, blood clots, or other serious side effects after taking supplements for low testosterone (also known as ‘Low T’).
-The testosterone replacement therapy (TRT) industry is currently booming in the United States, with approximately 3% of American men over the age of 40 using them.
+Schmidt & Clark, LLP is reviewing testosterone lawsuits on behalf of men who suffered heart attacks, strokes, blood clots, or other serious side effects after taking supplements for low testosterone (also known as ‘Low T’).
+We are concerned about several studies linking testosterone therapy with deadly cardiovascular events.

 Free Testosterone Lawsuit Evaluation: If you or a loved one was injured by testosterone replacement therapy (TRT) side effects, you should contact our law firm immediately.
 You may be entitled to compensation by filing a lawsuit and we can help.